Skip to content

 Fail2Ban

 Fail2Ban counts requests that match a filter condition.
-When the count for a given key exceeds the threshold within the observation period, the key is banned.
+When the count for a given key reaches the threshold within the observation period, the key is banned.

 How It Works